hueyyeng/GOT/index_ot12.md

 **Do I need to be online all the time?**

-Yes, you will need to stay in constant contact with Hoyoverse's servers.
+Yes, you will need to stay in constant contact with HoYoverse's servers.

 **Does this feature cross play?**